 The default configuration of this cron job is illustrated below:

-oro_api: batch_api: async_operation: # The number of days async operations are stored in the system. lifetime: 30 # The maximum number of seconds that the cron job can spend in one run. cleanup_process_timeout: 3600 # 1 hour
+oro_api: batch_api: async_operation: # The number of days async operations are stored in the system. lifetime: 30 # The maximum number of seconds that the cron job can spend in one run. cleanup_process_timeout: 3600 # 1 hour # The maximum number of seconds after which an operation will be removed regardless of status. operation_timeout: 3600 # 1 hour

 Here is the default configuration of these storages:

-knp_gaufrette: adapters: api: doctrine_dbal: connection_name: batch table: oro_api_async_data columns: key: name content: content mtime: updated_at checksum: checksum filesystems: # a storage for source data files api_source_data: adapter: importexport alias: api_source_data_filesystem # a storage for files created when processing asynchronous batch operations api: adapter: api alias: api_filesystem
+knp_gaufrette: adapters: api: doctrine_dbal: connection_name: batch table: oro_api_async_data columns: key: name content: content mtime: updated_at checksum: checksum filesystems: # a storage for source data files api_source_data: adapter: private alias: api_source_data_filesystem # a storage for files created when processing asynchronous batch operations api: adapter: api alias: api_filesystem

 knp_gaufrette: adapters: api: local: directory: '%kernel.project_dir%/var/api_files'